 All storm sewer outfall pipe sewers for unlined channels shall be constructed of RCP or HDPE.
+In accordance with the ITEMs in this manual and shall include a timber bent structure, regardless of pipe size.
 A standard manhole must be placed just outside of the ultimate channel right-of-way or drainage easement.
 The grade of the pipe shall be that required to produce at a minimum a three feet per second velocity when flowing full.
 Erosion protection will be required for all storm sewer outfalls.